SmartsquareGmbH/mqtt-starter/README.md

 # :honeybee: HiveMQ Spring Boot Starter

-Use an automatically configured mqtt client in your Spring Boot project.
+Use an automatically configured mqtt 3 or 5 client in your Spring Boot project.

 ## Getting Started